pharmer/issues/docs/cloud/aws/README.md

   phase: Pending
 ```

 You can modify this configuration by:
 ```console
 $ pharmer edit cluster aws-1
 ```

+#### Applying

-* **Applying:** If everything looks ok, we can now apply the resources.
+If everything looks ok, we can now apply the resources.
 This actually creates resources on `aws`.
 Up to now we've only been working locally.

 To apply run:

  ```console
 $ pharmer apply aws-1
 ```

 Now, `pharmer` will apply that configuration, this create a Kubernetes cluster.
 After completing task the configuration file of the cluster will be look like

 ```yaml
 $ pharmer get cluster aws-1 -o yaml
 apiVersion: cluster.pharmer.io/v1beta1